tlhackque/certtools/ssl_check_chain.md

     Options:
       --CAfile=file     Specify bundle file of trusted CA certificates for verification --CApath=dir      Specify a hashed directory containing trusted CA certificates for verification.
+      --ipversion=n     Restrict connection to IP version 4 or 6
       --starttls=proto  Specify that STARTTLS should be used in the connection.
       --timeout=secs    Specify timeout for TLS connections
       --tlsversion=ver  Specify the version TLS to connect with